 If you are planning on PCT section hiking thru the Desolation Wilderness (near Lake Tahoe), be sure to call the Lake Tahoe Basin Management Unit's permit line directly at 530 543-2694 to get a wilderness permit, rather than the normal Desolation Wilderness permit process .
 They'll waive the usual reservation fees, let you jump the line in front of the April "opening day" of permit season, and the permit you are issued will be different in one significant way: It allows you to camp in Desolation on the PCT without having to go through the LTBMU's zone system for overnight use.
 Thanks to David P. from PCT-L for the info.

-to print the maps I carry with me.
-I also carry a gps which I turn
+software for California, Oregon and Washington to print the maps I carry with me.
+I also carried a gps which I turned

-on a couple of times a day when I need an exact location.
-I display the gps
+on a couple of times a day when I needed an exact location.
+I displayed the gps

 location using UTM coordinates instead of latitude longitude, because

 everything is in 10ths and easy to estimate.
-This means that I have to print
+This means that I had to print

 my Topo maps with UTM grids.
 It is important to specify that you want your